Akaiami

 Akaiami is one of 22 islands in the Aitutaki atoll of the Cook Islands.
-It is located on the eastern perimeter of Aitutaki Lagoon to the north of the smaller islands of Muritapua, five kilometres to the southeast of the main island of Aitutaki.
-It is the second-largest of the Aitutaki motus, after Tekopua, measuring 1120m long and 410m wide.
+It is located on the eastern perimeter of Aitutaki Lagoon to the north of the smaller islands of Muritapua, 5 km to the southeast of the main island of Aitutaki.
+It is the second-largest of the Aitutaki motus, after Tekopua, measuring 1120 m long and 410 m wide.
 During the 1950s the island was used as a stopover for TEAL (Tasman Empire Airways Limited) flying boats on the famous Coral Route.
 These operations ceased in 1960, and the only reminder are the remains of the purpose-built jetty.